tmpfs/pageloop/data/app/docs/api/index.md

 Create a file for an application, if the file already exists an error is returned.

-The body of the request should be the file content and is written to a file system path relative to the base path for the application using the URL submitted in the request to determine the relative path.
+Syncs the source file to disc and publishes an updated version of the file to the public URL.

 ## POST /{container}/{application}/files/{url}

-Update file content for a file.
+Update file content for a file, the file must already exist.

+Syncs the source file to disc and publishes an updated version of the file to the public URL.

 ## GET /{container}/{application}/files/{url}